Using different types of diversification in portfolio management

 For my grandparents generation, "the greatest generation", diversification was simple.
 You had some stocks, some bonds, and a house.
 I'm not saying that my grandparents (or yours) weren't shrewd investors, just that the art and science of investing was much simpler 40 years ago.
 Their simple strategies worked out just fine in the end: my Mom's parents just passed away and had more than enough money left over to serve their needs for at least 20 more years.
 Unfortunately, I think it will be difficult to duplicate their success by just buying GE and holding onto it for 40 years... in fact I don't think I'll be buying GE or individual stocks at all.

-Types of diversification in portfolio management
+Types of portfolio diversification

 There are so many ways to diversify that it can be hard to keep track.
 I’ve organized this list in order of importance.
 In other words, someone who is just getting started on their journey to diversify should start at the top and work towards the bottom.
 Keep in mind, I am not recommending any specific types of diversification or securities, this is just a list of possibilities.

-Investment type and asset class
+Diversifying across investment type and asset class

 The simplest diversification -and the easiest one to implement- is having multiple types of investments.
 I don’t think anyone would recommend an investor to ONLY invest in real estate, or ONLY invest in the stock market, or ONLY invest in bonds.
 Here’s a short list of the types of investments you could consider… and believe me this is a very short list.
 These are roughly ordered by how risky they are, but every investment carries some amount of risk so tread carefully regardless.

 Privately held businesses (e.g. if you are a small business owner)

 Collectables (antiques, cars, art, etc)